Azure/KAN/docs/tutorial/setup-guide.md

 5. Start the installation process by running the following command:

-    `bash poss-installer.sh`
+    `bash kan-installer.sh`

-6. When you're asked to select whether you want to install POSS onto an AKS cluster or your existing K8s cluster which is included in your kubeconfig context.
+6. When you're asked to select whether you want to install KAN onto an AKS cluster or your existing K8s cluster which is included in your kubeconfig context.

     1. If you want to install on AKS select **1**, otherwise select **2**.